getelm/api-docs/README.md

 #### `npm test`
 Validates the definition.

+#### `html-build`
+Builds the static HTML file that is served for the formatted documentation

 ## Contribution Guide

+### Spec vs Formatted Docs

+This repo uses [create-openapi-repo](https://github.com/Redocly/create-openapi-repo) to split the spec into multiple files for ease of development over time.

 Below is a sample contribution guide.
 The tools in the repository don't restrict you to any